Short Term vs Long Term Car Loans

 - Lower down payments: Most lenders will accept smaller down payments for longer loan terms.

 - Expand your car budget: The longer loan term allows you to stretch out the repayment.
 With that, you can potentially afford a more expensive car.
 Although tempting, try not to spend more than you planned on a vehicle.

 - Flexibility: Although you have a longer loan term, that doesn’t mean you can’t pay it off early.
 If there’s no prepayment penalty, you can choose to accelerate your payments when and if you can.

 Disadvantages of Long-Term Auto Loans

-- It is much easier to become “upside down”.
-Early in your loan term, most of your payments will cover interest, and not the principal.
-That being said, you will have very little equity in the vehicle.
+- Build equity slowly: It is much easier to become “upside down” when you’re paying on your loan for an extended period.
+Early in your loan term, most of your payments will cover interest instead of the principal.
+That being said, you will have very little equity in the vehicle for quite a while.
 It is possible to become upside down, as the car will likely depreciate at a faster rate than you are building equity.

 When Long-Term Loans Can Make Sense

 If you can’t afford the monthly payments associated with a 60-month loan term, then it’s possible you’re shopping outside of your price range.
 Simply extending the loan term will result in you paying much more for the car in the long run due to interest.